Penn State Defensive Tackle Runs Wicked Fast 40-Yard Dash That Would Break NFL Combine Record

 Considering that Durant is only 6-foot-1, 275 pounds, he is undersized for the defensive tackle position.
 That didn’t stop him from putting together some impressive tape as a senior, after transitioning from the linebacker position as an underclassman.

-Now, at Penn State, Durant is slated only as a defensive tackle.
+Durant is slated only as a defensive tackle at Penn State.
 Although there wasn’t room to work him in as a starter, he saw time in all 12 games as a freshman and finished with five tackles and a sack.

 Pribula has great escape ability, but Zane Durant keeping up with him is crazy pic.twitter.com/148aSJeXcn— Hardcore Penn State Football (@HardcorePSUFB) April 18, 2023